stfc/PSyclone/doc/developer_guide/parsing.rst

 Parsing Code
 ############

-The PSyclone `parse` module is responsible for parsing science (algorithm and kernel) code and extracting the required information for the algorithm translation and PSy generation phases.
+The original way to parse code was to use the PSyclone `parse` module which is responsible for parsing science (algorithm and kernel) code and extracting the required information for the algorithm translation and PSy generation phases.
+This is gradually being replaced by the use of the PSyIR and its front-ends and back-ends.

+The current status is that the GOcean API uses PSyIR to capture and output algorithm code.
+This is achieved by first reading the algorithm file into generic PSyIR, then specialising the PSyIR (raising) to have GOcean-specific classes for invoke an kernel calls, then applying any transformations if required, then lowering the GOcean-specific classes back down to generic PSyIR (which also translates invoke's and kernel calls to an appropriate call to the PSy-layer) and finally using the Fortran back-end to output the tranformed code.
+The same approach is in development for algorithm-layer code for the LFRic API, but currently the original approach is used.

-The `parse` module contains modules for parsing algorithm (`algorithm.py`) and kernel (`kernel.py`) code as well as a utility module (`utils.py`) for common functionality.
+In the original approach the `parse` module contains modules for parsing algorithm (`algorithm.py`) and kernel (`kernel.py`) code as well as a utility module (`utils.py`) for common functionality.
+This approach is discussed further in the following sections.

 Parsing Algorithm Code
 ======================